 Operation with the door open can cause excess smoke.
 The appliance must not be operated with the appliance door left open except as directed in the instructions.

 Dampers left open

-Operation with the air controls or appliance dampers open can cause excess smoke.
-The appliance must not be operated with air controls, appliance dampers or door left open except as directed in the instructions.
+Operation with the air control open can cause excess smoke.
+The appliance must not be operated with air control or door left open except as directed in the instructions.

 FUELS